yhayat1/python-labs/Cloud-Automation/GCP/LAB06-PubSub-Topic-and-Subscription/README.md

 # GCP LAB06 - Automate Pub/Sub Topic and Subscription with Python

 In this lab, you'll use Python to create a Pub/Sub topic and a subscription, publish messages, and pull them from the queue — all using the `google-cloud-pubsub` library.
+This is a fundamental skill for implementing event-driven architectures in Google Cloud.

 ---